lulab/exSEEK/README.md

 ## Copyright and License Information

 Copyright (C) 2019 Tsinghua University, Beijing, China

-Authors: Binbin Shi, Xupeng Chen, Jingyi Cao and Zhi John Lu

 This program is licensed with commercial restriction use license.
 Please see the [LICENSE](https://github.com/lulab/exSEEK_docs/blob/master/LICENSE) file for details.

+## Citation

+Binbin Shi, Xupeng Chen, Jingyi Cao and Zhi John Lu (2019) exSEEK: a computational tool of exRNA biomarker detection for liquid biopsy.